intel/ipmctl/README.md

 The development branch contains what will likely become the 03.00.00.xxxx branch.

+**Note**: Branches may differ fundamentally.
+Please pay close attention to README.md of the respective branch.

 ## Packages

 Some distributions include ipmctl allowing installation via their package manager.